-It’s hard to remember a figure from the food world whose passing elicited more sadness in their death, and joy in remembering their life than did Anthony Bourdain’s, one year ago today.
-As tragic and unexpected as his suicide was, what was subsequently unearthed was not the portrait of a tortured soul or defeated spirit.
-Quite the opposite.
-Anthony was and is remembered for his heroic optimism, humanity, and empathy, even in the face of darkness.
-We knew him through his brilliant and hilarious writing, and his poignant TV travels exploring the world and all who live here.
-He gave us a view of that wide world in a way we could all feel hopeful about, and his unique mix of wit, grit, and unadulterated love was something many of us had not seen before.
-So we loved him back.
+It’s hard to remember a figure from the food world who inspired more sadness in their death and joy in recalling their remarkable life than did Anthony Bourdain, who left us two years ago today.
+As tragic and unexpected as his passing was, what was subsequently unearthed was not the portrait of a tortured soul or defeated spirit.
+Quite the opposite, in fact: Anthony was, and is, remembered for his heroic optimism, humanity, and empathy, even in the face of darkness.
+We knew him through his brilliant and hilarious writing and poignant TV travels exploring the world and all who live there.
+We loved him for his honesty, his sarcasm, and his willingness to believe in people, no matter what.
+He seemed to love us back.

-In the weeks and months after his death, you could find tributes to Anthony Bourdain in almost every corner of the internet, food world, and far beyond.
-I remember walking past Brasserie Les Halles in New York, a restaurant Bourdain had helmed for many years.
-It was months after his death and the restaurant had since shuttered but its facade was transformed into a guerilla scrapbook of letters, pictures, poems, and memories from adoring fans, many of whom had never met him—the type of memorial generally reserved for rock gods, and spiritual leaders.
+In the weeks and months after his death, you could find tributes to Anthony Bourdain in almost every corner of the internet, food world, and beyond.
+I remember walking past Brasserie Les Halles in New York—a restaurant Bourdain had helmed for many years.
+It was months after his death and the restaurant had since shuttered but its facade was transformed into a guerilla memorial and scrapbook of letters, pictures, poems, and memories from adoring fans, many of whom had never met him.
+It was the type of memorial generally reserved for rock gods and spiritual leaders.
+Not TV chefs.